gkimball1/maze-bot/docs/README.md

 Our finished solution satisfied our design criteria fairly well.
 Our robot was able to locate and solve a whiteboard maze using only one AR tag as a location/orientation marker.

 Hacks:
-Somewhat janky marker setup
+- Somewhat janky marker setup
-Taped black tape over duct tape since it'd be easier for the camera to see
+- Taped black tape over duct tape since it'd be easier for the camera to see
+- Hardcoded general positions of the start & end points

 Flaws/improvements:

 Since we're doing a pixel-level search the result of our algorithm can have Sawyer move in different directions within a pixel's distance, resulting in some jittery behavior during the solution-drawing process.
 One way we could improve this is some sort of smoothing filter run in post-processing over the list of points that our path-finding algorithm spits out.
 This could take the form of some sort of clustering or weighted moving average filter that reduces groupings of close-together points into a single checkpoint that Sawyer moves through.

-Would be nice to have dynamic whiteboard sizing
-- would either use one AR tag at each corner, or a very nice very robust edge-detection algorithm on the whiteboard perimeter in conjuction with an AR tag at one corner.
+It would also be nice to have dynamic whiteboard sizing.
+Potential solutions could either use one AR tag at each corner, or use a very nice very robust edge-detection algorithm on the whiteboard perimeter in conjuction with an AR tag at one corner.